 Note: The Activity Date Range filter at the top refers to the timeframe in which prospects interacted with your email (clicks, HTML opens, etc).
-If you're looking for reporting statistics for emails sent to your Test List, you can access test email list reports by navigating to Reports > Emails and then clicking Test send emails report.
+If you're looking for reporting statistics for emails sent to your Test List, you can access test email list reports by navigating to Reports > Marketing Assets > Emails > Email Tests.

 For more information on open and click through rates, please see What is a good click through rate or open rate?